apache/spark/docs/sql-migration-guide.md

   - In Spark 3.0.2, `IllegalArgumentException` is returned for the incomplete interval literals, e.g. `INTERVAL '1'`, `INTERVAL '1 DAY 2'`, which are invalid.
 In Spark 3.0.1, these literals result in `NULL`s.

+  - In Spark 3.0.2, `AnalysisException` is replaced by its sub-classes that are thrown for tables from Hive external catalog in the following situations:
+    * `ALTER TABLE ..
+ADD PARTITION` throws `PartitionsAlreadyExistException` if new partition exists already
+    * `ALTER TABLE ..
+DROP PARTITION` throws `NoSuchPartitionsException` for not existing partitions

 ## Upgrading from Spark SQL 3.0 to 3.0.1

 - In Spark 3.0, JSON datasource and JSON function `schema_of_json` infer TimestampType from string values if they match to the pattern defined by the JSON option `timestampFormat`.
 Since version 3.0.1, the timestamp type inference is disabled by default.
 Set the JSON option `inferTimestamp` to `true` to enable such type inference.